Hithendra-B-M/2D_or_3D_games/README.md

 # 2D_or_3D_games
-This repository contains some game ideas ,few or 2D and 3D with source code with different programming language.
-Note: codes are bit incomplete.
+This repository contains various game insights based on different programming languages.
+Been written simple code and the descriptions of the respective sets are the respective files.
+Can apply this idea to college level projects.